How to Paint Paneling the Right Way: 6 Steps

 When we moved into our 1970s two-story, there was quite a bit of paneling.
 It was the outdated ugly paneling common from this era.
 We could’ve torn it out and replaced it with sheetrock, but we decided to paint it instead.

-Painted paneling is a great way to add interest and texture to any room.
+Painted paneling, like wainscoting or shiplap, is a great way to add interest and texture to any room.
 It’s also one of the easiest ways to update your home without spending too much money.

 If you’re considering painting your paneling, you’ve come to the right place!
 We’re going to cover how to paint paneling including different types and techniques.